ydjameslee/group_academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

 ChiYung Yam received his B.Sc.
 (1999) and Ph.D.
-(2004) from the University of Hong Kong.
-After postdoctoral training in University of Hong Kong and University of Bremen, he joined Beijing Computational Science Research Center in 2013 as an assistant professor.
-In 2013, he received the Excellent Young Researcher Award by NSFC.
-Since 2019,he is a Assoicate professor at Beijing Computational Science Research Center.
+(2004) from The University of Hong Kong.
+After postdoctoral training in The University of Hong Kong and University of Bremen, he joined Beijing Computational Science Research Center in 2013 as an Assistant Professor.
+In 2013, he received the Young Thousand Talent and NSFC Excellent Young Researcher Award.
+Currently, he is an Associate Professor at Beijing Computational Science Research Center.